Tag: Bay Area

 The Magic of Flight

 I was just out of high school.
-My grandfather and I went to the new IMAX theater on the other side of town to watch the new film The Magic of Flight on the circular, silver screen.
-He was a World War II pilot.
-I was a kid just out of high school.
-My mother thought it… Read more
+My grandfather and I went to the new IMAX theater on the other side of town to watch the new film The Magic of Flight on the circular, silver screen.… Read more